adriaandotcom/laspalmas.adriaan.io/_posts/2016-03-13-before-i-go.md

 title: Before I go
 ---

-I just want to write up what my expectations are before moving to Las Palmas.
+I just want to write down what my expectations are before moving to Las Palmas.
 There are people curious why I go there, so I want to elloborate a little.
 I will comunicate in English because the broader audience, but it is not my native language so feel free to correct my grammer with the top right button.

 ## Why am I leaving?